 Are you a contractor?
-Find out why personal accident insurance is vital for contract workers and the companies who hire them.
+Find out why personal accident insurance is vital for contract workers.

-If you're planning on starting work as a contractor or sub-contractor, one of the items at the top of your to-do list should be looking into your insurance cover options.
+If you're planning on starting work as a contractor or sub-contractor (subbie), one of the items at the top of your to-do list should be looking into your insurance cover options.

 - Demolition workers

 How can this page help me understand personal accident cover for contractors

 With the explosion of the gig economy, an increasing number of Australian workers are plying their trade as contractors.
 In order to do so, it's essential that you take out insurance coverage to give yourself the financial protection you need.
 Contractor insurance provides cover for claims made against you, even false ones, and the legal costs involved in fighting and/or settling such claims.

 A typical contractor insurance policy is actually designed to offer coverage for three main groups: the contractor themselves, the company or person you are contracted to, and members of the public who are affected by your contract work.
 A large portion of the cover provided by such an insurance policy is in the form of public and products liability and professional indemnity insurance.

 However, depending on the type of work you do, you may need to look at cover for personal accident and illness, fire and storm damage, burglary and more.
 A qualified insurance consultant can help you determine the exact type and level of cover you require.

 Defining a contractor is a difficult thing to do under Australian law.
 According to the NSW Government, there are a number of factors that need to first be taken into account, including: